-The goal of this task is to procure, track and manage logistics for delivery of the LDES technologies to the demonstration site.
+The goal of this task is to procure, track and manage logistics for delivery of the 6 MW/60 MWh 7 MW/70 MWh combined LDES technologies to the demonstration site.

-- Develop a detailed Master List of Equipment and Materials for the LDES technologies - Receive Written Approval of Master List of Equipment and Materials from CAM before placing purchase order for LDES technologies - Create purchase orders based on approved Master List of Equipment and Materials - Coordinate logistics and track delivery of LDES technologies to the project demonstration site - Transfer Electric Vehicles from U.C.
-San Diego for use in EV testing in LDES scenarios. - Confirm and document receipt of the LDES technologies to California distribution yard and facility - Develop and submit a Payment Schedule reflecting a milestone process for purchasing equipment, for example (with retention as shown in Exhibit C, Terms and Conditions): - Milestone 1: Invoice 25 percent of equipment upon subcontract execution. - Milestone 2: Invoice 25 percent of equipment 90 days before shipment and with confirmation of all supply orders are in process and on schedule per the Purchase Agreement schedule. - Milestone 3: Invoice 25 percent when over 75% of equipment has passed factory acceptance testing and following successful completion of manufacturer site visits. - Milestone 4: Invoice 15 percent following 100% of equipment delivery to the demonstration site and completion of a visit thereto. - Milestone 5: Invoice 5 percent of equipment at first commissioning test. - Milestone 6: Invoice 5 percent of equipment at final commissioning test or commercial operation date, whichever is earlier. - Note that manufacturing visits shall occur no later than 120 days upon award. - All equipment will be owned by the CEC and shall not be encumbered as set forth in Exhibit C, Terms and Conditions, until Milestone 4 above is completed. - Provide Equipment and Materials Purchase Orders
+- Develop a detailed Master List of Equipment and Materials for the 6MW/60MWh LDES technologies - Receive Written Approval of Master List of Equipment and Materials from CAM before placing purchase order for LDES technologies - Create purchase orders based on approved Master List of Equipment and Materials

+- Coordinate logistics and track delivery of LDES technologies to the project demonstration site - Confirm and document receipt of the LDES technologies to California distribution yard and facility - Develop and submit Supplier-Specific Payment Schedules for written approval by CAM reflecting a milestone process for purchasing LDES technologies and associated equipment, for example: - Milestone 1: Invoice 25 percent of purchase order costs upon battery supplier purchase agreement execution. - Milestone 2: Invoice 25 percent of purchase order costs 60 days before shipment, with confirmation that all supply orders are on schedule, proof of supplier receipt of previous milestone payment, and after completion of a manufacturer site visit(s). - Milestone 3: Invoice 25 percent of purchase order costs when at least 75 percent of equipment has passed factory acceptance testing, with confirmation that all supply orders are on schedule, proof of supplier receipt of previous milestone payment, and after completion of a manufacturer site visit(s). - Milestone 4: Invoice 15 percent of purchase order costs following delivery of all equipment to the demonstration site, proof of supplier receipt of previous milestone payment, and completion of a demonstration site visit. - Milestone 5: Invoice 5 percent of equipment following Mechanical Completion of the supplier specific LDES systems and with proof of supplier receipt of previous milestone payment. - Milestone 6: Invoice 5 percent of purchase order costs at final commissioning and acceptance of supplier specific LDES systems and with proof of supplier receipt of previous milestone payment. - All equipment reimbursed under this grant will be owned by the CEC and shall not be encumbered as set forth in Exhibit C, Terms and Conditions, until Mechanical Completion of the LDES systems.
+"Mechanical Completion" means (a) structural installation of the applicable project system(s) has occurred and (b) the project(s) is mechanically, electrically, and functionally complete to the extent necessary to be ready for initial commissioning, adjustment, and testing. - Secure project insurance and furnish a Proof of Insurance Policy that names the CEC as an insured that satisfies the requirements set forth in Exhibit C, Terms and Conditions. - Prepare a CPR Report #1 and participate in CPR Meeting, per subtask 1.3.
+Report shall also include: - Equipment and materials purchase orders

-Master List of Equipment and Materials
+- Master List of Equipment and Materials

-- Payment Schedule - Equipment and Materials Purchase Orders
+- Supplier Specific Payment Schedules

+- Proof of Insurance Policy

+- CPR Report #1

-TASK 4: INSTALLATION OF LDES TECHNOLOGIES AND MICROGRID COMPONENTS
+TASK 4: INSTALLATION AND PRE-ENERGIZATION TESTING OF LDES TECHNOLOGIES AND MICROGRID COMPONENTS

-The goal of this task is to install the combined LDES technologies, on-site photovoltaic generation, and all microgrid and test systems.
+The goal of this task is to install 6 MW/60 MWh 7 MW/70 MWh combined LDES technologies, 15MW on-site photovoltaic generation, back-up generators, and all microgrid and interconnection systems.